 Environmental science seeks to understand and protect our environment.
 It encompasses many disciplines, like biology, chemistry, geology, physics and computer science.
 Read on for an overview of environmental science job options, responsibilities, degree programs and the career outlook.
-Schools offering Interior Design - Green Design degrees can also be found in these popular choices.
+Schools offering Environmental Science degrees can also be found in these popular choices.

 Environmental Science Overview

-Environmental scientists commonly work for private businesses and governmental organizations, though they also work for public organizations.
+Environmental scientists commonly work for private businesses and governmental organizations, as well as public organizations.
 They often split their time between collecting samples and monitoring conditions in the field, analyzing data in the lab and writing reports in the office.

 Environmental Science Education

 Environmental science degree programs are available from the associate's through doctoral degree levels.
 Some associate's degrees in environmental science may be technology-focused and designed to prepare graduates for employment, or they may be transfer degree programs.
 Associate's degree programs include those in energy management and climate policy, biodiversity and environmental stewardship.

 Several environmental science bachelor's degree programs are available.
 Coursework may cover environmental policy, environmental justice, sustainability, environmental chemistry, ecology, biogeochemistry and environmental law, among other topics.
 Schools may offer specializations in areas such as toxicology, natural resource management and environmental education.

 Students who are interested in pursuing research may earn a master's or PhD degree in environmental science.
 Practical field work and an internship may be part of the graduation requirements, along with a thesis or dissertation.
 Graduates may be able to find research positions with major organizations like the Environmental Protection Agency and the National Science Foundation.
 Popular advanced professional degrees in environmental science include the Master of Public Health and Doctor of Public Health degrees in environmental health sciences.